 The items necessary for Evolution are very expensive, so make sure to keep up with your coin supercourses!

 There's a lot to learn about sync pairs, but you'll quickly get the hang of making your team stronger and stronger.
 There are a few other means of empowering your sync pairs to keep in mind:

-Once you can defeat Very Hard co-op battles, you'll be able to make your team even more powerful by collecting gear.
-Gear—and the items you need to power it up—will all drop from Very Hard main story co-op battles and from co-op EX challenges.
-You can increase the level of gear by using duplicate copies of the same gear, so don't sell extras until you have one at the maximum level!
+Once you can defeat Very Hard and Super Hard co-op battles, you'll be able to make your team even more powerful by collecting gear.
+Gear—and the items you need to power it up—will all drop from Very Hard and Super Hard main story co-op battles, as well as from co-op EX challenges.
+You can increase the level of gear by using duplicate copies of the same gear, so don't exchange extras until you have one at the maximum level!

 Don't forget that you can also increase the power of a sync pair's sync moves if you scout the same sync pair multiple times.

 It isn't technically a means of powering up your sync pair itself, but don't forget to buy the extensions to your move gauge from the shop!
 The first upgrade will cost 10,000 coins and the second will cost 100,000, but both upgrades give such a massive increase to your combat effectiveness that you should probably buy them before anything else.

 Enjoy your battles in Pokémon Masters, Trainers!
 Have fun, and check back soon to Pokemon.com/Strategy for more tips about Pokémon Masters and other Pokémon video games.